radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/secure-data-connectors/deploy-sdc-client.md

 ![image description](images/appsettings-token.png)

+If the client to be run on a network where proxy is setup, see the *Proxy Configuration for Windows* section in [run the secure data connector client under proxy network setup](deploy-sdc-client-in-proxy.md) guide.

 Launch the *RadiantLogic.OnPremisesAgentClient.Agent.exe* file.
 A notification will display in the command line that confirms a connection has been established between the agent and server.

 ![image description](images/windows-success.png)